 Dr. Gottlieb served under the Trump Administration as the 23rd Commissioner of Food and Drugs from 2017 to 2019.
 Previously, Dr. Gottlieb served in other capacities at the Food and Drug Administration and the Centers for Medicare and Medicaid Services, and worked as a practicing physician and hospitalist.
 He completed a residency in internal medicine at the Mount Sinai Medical Center in New York and is a graduate of the Mount Sinai School of Medicine and Wesleyan University, where he studied Economics.

 Adjunct Professor, Stanford University

 Dr. Kocher is a healthcare information technology expert and a consulting professor at the Stanford University School of Medicine.
 Dr. Kocher previously served in the Obama Administration as the Special Assistant to the President for Healthcare and Economic Policy.
-Prior to his time at the White House, Dr. Kocher was a partner at McKinsey AND Company and led the McKinsey Global Institute’s Center for United States Health System Reform.
-He earned undergraduate degrees from the University Of Washington and an MD from George Washington University.
+Prior to his time at the White House, Dr. Kocher was a partner at McKinsey & Company and led the McKinsey Global Institute’s Center for United States Health System Reform.
+He earned undergraduate degrees from the University of Washington and an MD from George Washington University.

 Co-founder and Chairman, Leavitt Partners

 Mr. Leavitt was the Secretary of Health & Human Services for four years under George W. Bush, leading the implementation of Medicare Part D. Previously, he served as Administrator of the Environmental Protection Agency under President Bush.
 Prior to his posts in the federal government, Mr. Leavitt was elected to three terms as Governor of Utah and was the President and CEO of Leavitt Group, an insurance brokerage.
 He holds a degree in business from Southern Utah University.

 Robert Reischauer, PhD